Your mission, our focus

 Healnet, our AI drug discovery platform, allows us to quickly predict which known drugs have the highest chance of success at treating rare conditions, as well as those that might work well in combination.
 The benefit of combining several known drugs is that we have a higher chance of being able to target more of the complex and diverse symptoms rare diseases display – and often at lower drug doses.

-The added advantage of repurposing known drugs means that we’re focusing on drugs whose safety profiles and mechanisms of action have already been established.
+The added advantage of redeveloped known drugs means that we’re focusing on drugs whose safety profiles and mechanisms of action have already been established.
 This helps de-risk the treatment discovery process even further.

 Fast-track novel treatments towards patients